lubianat/curation_longtrail/draft.md

 # The proposed approach (box)

 `Tentei colocar essa parte no frame do FAIR, mas não sei se usar DOIs tá em reusable ou interoperable.
 De qualquer forma, acho que isso aqui devia ser uma caixinha no artigo, sabe?
 Separado do texto principal, como um "passo a passo sugerido pra fazer isso com os seus datasets".
-Por isso eu joguei essa seção pro final e adicionei uns trechos redundantes com o "Why", caso alguém resolva ler só a caixinha.`
+Por isso eu trouxe essa seção pro final e adicionei uns trechos redundantes com o "Why", caso alguém resolva ler só a caixinha.`

 1. Our proposal tries to balance the cost of making these intermediate datasets available with the value for the researchers who performed the data curation and for the scientific community at large [@stieglitz2020].
 Hence our focus on systematic reviews, where the data curation is already a necessary step.
 Because the structured dataset is a side effect of the research project, the only added step is making the dataset available.